 With a clear purpose in my mind, I knew the things that I was going to carry along.
-My camera bag apart from my camera had a wide angle lens, a dark ND filter, cable release, the usual cleaning stuff and a polarizer just in case.
+My camera bag apart from my camera had a wide-angle lens, a dark ND filter, cable release, the usual cleaning stuff, and a polarizer just in case.
 I also carried along a tripod with a ball head.
 (More about what I carry in my camera bag – Inside my camera bag)

-I had reached the stream in the later part of the afternoon.
+I had reached the stream in the latter part of the afternoon.
 The sun was already trying to hide behind a hill and the stream was well lit by indirect and diffused light.
 This took care of my biggest worries when photographing such subjects with lots and lots of surfaces where disturbing shadows might form.
 The bad part of the scene?
-It was not a stream which is not visited by people.
-Sadly, these visitors had left behind packets and bottles which were an eye sore.
+It was not a stream that is not visited by people.
+Sadly, these visitors had left behind packets and bottles which were an eyesore.
 I had three options.
 1. Frame the composition in such a way that everything gets hidden.
 2. Photograph as it is and then work on my computer to remove everything.
 3. Remove the garbage itself.

 You might have guessed it if you know me.
 I took the third option.
-Carefully, I gathered all the tell-tale signs of these so called ‘tourists’ and cleared my scene.
-There were empty packets of chips, couple of beer bottles, three water bottles and a whole lot of plastic bags.
+Carefully, I gathered all the tell-tale signs of these so-called ‘tourists’ and cleared my scene.
+There were empty packets of chips, a couple of beer bottles, three water bottles and a whole lot of plastic bags.
 I also had to wet my feet in ice-cold water (in winters!) to clear out these things.
 After scavenging, I had a pristine scene of a mountain stream in front of me.

 (Mountain stream over the rocks)

 This first photograph, the one above, was of the cascading stream with a view of the distant hills and also a part of the sky.
 First I composed the photograph without any filter and focused the scene.
 I was going to use a very deep depth of field or a small aperture.
 My focusing was done at about 1/3 of the distance from my location to the area that I wanted in sharp focus (Staying Focused).
 Next, I locked the tripod ball head.
-Minimizing the camera movement is very important to get the stationary subjects well focused.
+Minimizing the camera movement is very important to get stationary subjects well focused.
 Apart from sturdily mounting the camera on a tripod, I also attached a cable release to the camera.
 Now, with everything locked into place, a really dark ND filter was then tightened on to the lens.
 At f/11 aperture, 100 ISO, an exposure lasting for 11 seconds was good enough for this photograph.
 A longer exposure would have further softened the flowing water but I did not want to risk my luck with the foliage in the background.
 In such long exposures, the foliage frequently gets blurred due to movement with even gentle breezes.

 My feet were already wet from clearing out the garbage, so I ventured into the stream itself and for the next photograph, placed my tripod on a rock in the center.